AventusDAO/avn-bridge/README.md

 ## Publicly Accessible Functions

 - **function releaseGrowth(uint32 period)**\
-If the release time has passed, this will mint the previously requested core token amount for the specified period, locking it in the AVN.\
+Providing the release time has passed, this will mint the previously requested core token amount for the specified period, locking it in the AVN.\
 \
 emits _**LogGrowth(uint256 indexed amount, uint32 indexed period)**_